Skip to content

 The challenge

-The aim of this showcase was to produce a solar power plant design.
-Targeted roof covers a three-story (single-apartment) townhouse with a high/(elevated) groud floor in Ljubljana.
+The aim of this showcase was to produce an accurate solar power panel layout for installation on a rooftop using photogrammetry software.
+The targeted roof covers a three-story (single-apartment) townhouse with a high/(elevated) ground floor in Ljubljana.
 Roof access is difficult.

 The Problem

-When planning a rooftop solar power plant, an inaccurate plan and or unfamiliarity of a roof surface and possible infrastructural objects (AC, chimney, vents, windows, etc…) is the biggest obstacle.
+When planning a rooftop solar power panel installation, an inaccurate plan and/or unfamiliarity of a roof surface and possible infrastructural objects (AC, chimney, vents, windows, etc…) is the biggest obstacle.
 It is difficult to measure the roof to determine its exact shape and slope.
-It’s not uncommon for a customer to hand over a roof plan which turns out to be faultyunreliable or inaccurate.
-Installation team arrives at the location only to find an additional snow guard, air vent or an AC unit (that wasn’t in the original plan)/ (they did not expect there).
+It’s not uncommon for a customer to hand over a roof plan which turns out to be faulty, unreliable or inaccurate.
+Installation team arrives at the location only to find an additional snow guard, air vent or an AC unit that wasn’t in the original plan or that they did not expect.

 The solution

-It’s very easy to plan a solar power plant with an accurate 3D model than includes all the roof elements of an object.
-The 3D model is metric and set in the local/national coordinate system, as such it represents an ideal starting point for the project planning; one can observe the object’s characteristics, foresee the advantages and the shortcomings of the conceptual design.
-The software enables user to draw the elements of interest and even import CAD drawings into the 3Dmodel.
+It’s very easy to plan a solar power panel installation with an accurate 3D model than includes all the roof elements of an object.
+The 3D model is metric and set in the local/national coordinate system, and as such it represents an ideal starting point for the project planning; one can observe the object’s characteristics, foresee the advantages and the shortcomings of the conceptual design.
+The software enables the user to draw the elements of interest and even import CAD drawings into the 3Dmodel.

 The project

-With a DJI Mavic mini 2 dron we scanned the roof from the average heigh of 25 m.
-Images ware take automatically, every 3 m, this ensures sufficient overlap (70-80%).
-During a short – 5 minute flight the drone captured 83 images.
-Manual measuring tool was used at the location to provide the scale reference.
+With a DJI Mavic mini 2 drone we scanned the roof from the average heigh of 25 m.
+Images ware take automatically, every 3 m.
+This ensures sufficient overlap (70-80%).
+During a short 5 minute flight the drone captured 83 images.
+Manual measuring tools were used at the location to provide the scale reference.

-With a photogrammetry software – 3D survey, a georeferenced, coloured, 3D point cloud was calculated out of the captured images.
+With 3Dsurvey photogrammetry software, a georeferenced, coloured, 3D point cloud was calculated out of the captured images.
 The processing took 30 minutes.
 Based on this point cloud a full 3D mesh was calculated.
-The measurements we took on site were used to scale the model to a realistic dimensions, original/processing error was less than 2%.
+The measurements we took on-site were used to scale the model to realistic dimensions.
+Original/processing error was less than 2%.
 Now we have got an accurate 3D model of the house.

 Vectorized 3D data was exported in DXF format and sent to the Solar Power Plant designer.
-There they were imported into the SolarEdge software, calculated its power and finalised the project.
+There they were imported into the SolarEdge software, further calculated for energy needs, and the project finalised.

 Conclusion

-With the aid of photogrammetric process, we successfully designed a solar power plant.
-We obtained accurate building dimension and ensured the optimal layout of the panels without even stepping on the roof.
-Thanks to 3D design, the calculation of the power plant’s efficiency was smooth and accurate, further planning of the supporting construction was easy and free of surprises.
+With the aid of a photogrammetric process, we successfully designed a solar power panel installation map for a rooftop.
+We obtained accurate building dimensions and ensured the optimal layout of the panels without even stepping on the roof.
+Thanks to 3D design, the calculation of the solar panels was efficient, smooth and accurate.
+Further planning of the supporting construction was easy and free of surprises.